 Skin problems are rarely serious enough to be fatal, however a facial skin problem such as acne can be psychologically quite distressing.
-This web page will discuss natural skin treatment with herbs and supplements.
-For a discussion of diet and acne, see the link below for acne vulgaris under skin disorder category.
+This web article will discuss natural skin treatment with herbs and supplements along with some home remedies and alternative therapies.

 To have health skin, eat lots of fish and vegetables and reduce your sugar or

 simple carbohydrate intake.
-Some people break out if they eat too many nuts.
-I
+Some people break out in pimple if they eat too many nuts,

 also recommend you eat more fish or take